RobotLocomotion/drake/doc/_pages/buildcop.md

 GitHub UI.
 Use the [template message](/buildcop.html#revert-template) to communicate with the author, and proceed as specified in that message.

+In general, if a test is known to be flaky, avoid re-running builds when that test failure was the only issue.

 ## Restarting Mac Nightly Builds

 Occasionally there will be flaky tests or timeouts in the Mac nightly builds.